snovakovic/vtpw/README.md

 #### Programming in `.vue` file (example 1)

-In gif below we are trying to create `user` computed property with `IUser` interface, As you can noticed we need to manually import dependencies as editor is not doing that for us (as it should).
-You can also notice that other intellisense features are either slow or limited.
+The first example demonstrates current editor experience when working in `.vue` files.
+In gif example we are trying to create `user` computed property with `IUser` interface.
+You can notice that editor is not auto importing dependencies and that intellisense are slow and limited.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vue-file.gif)

 #### Programming in `.vtpw.ts` file (example 2)

-In here we are trying to do the same thing as in the first example, but this time before starting to type anything in `.vue` file we press `ctrl+alt-,` shortcut to position us to shadow `vtpw.ts` file (as you can notice we haven't lost any context by doing so)

-Now the developer experience is much more enjoyable with VS Code auto importing dependencies and suggestions showing up as we type without any lagging.
+In the second example we are trying to do the same thing as in the first example, but this time before starting to type anything in `.vue` file we pressed `ctrl+alt-,` shortcut to position us to shadow `vtpw.ts` file.
+As you can notice we haven't lost any context by doing so.
+The editor experience is now much more enjoyable with VS Code auto importing dependencies and suggestions showing up as we type without any lagging.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vtpw.gif)